XorTroll/uLaunch/cur-changelog.md

 - Updated EntryIcons, OverIcons and QuickIcons to reflect the maximum `384x384` size in icons.
 In some of them, the base icon design / colors were changed to more fitting ones ;)

+## uSystem

+- Improved code for detecting added or deleted content

 > For previous versions, please visit their respective release pages